opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 - `fromDataNetwork()`: access any datasets on [Opendatasoft's data network](https://data.opendatasoft.com/)

 From there, your IDE should provide autocompletion.
-If not, you can always check the client reference. **⚠️ FIXME :** link to reference.
+If not, you can always check the [client reference](docs/globals.md).

 ```javascript
 import {